Sitecore-Community/Sitecore.Speak.Guidance/Application Development/General Guidelines/CustomComponents.md

 1. Only use components provided in the SPEAK Business Component Library (BCL).

-1. If the BCL does not contain any components that can come close to your application's requirements, contact the UX Team and SPEAK Product Manager with a ***new component request***.
-The UX Team and SPEAK Product Manager will work with you to create a plan.
+1. If the BCL does not contain any components that can come close to your application's requirements, contact the UX team and SPEAK product manager with a ***new component request***.
+The UX team and SPEAK product manager will work with you to create a plan.

-1. If an existing component comes close to your application's requirements, but does not have a specific behavior your application requires, contact the UX Team and SPEAK Product Manager with a ***change request***.
+1. If an existing component comes close to your application's requirements, but does not have a specific behavior your application requires, contact the UX team and SPEAK product manager with a ***change request***.

 1. If your change request is rejected, your application must use the existing components.
-The UX Team and SPEAK Product Manager will provide guidance.
+The UX team and SPEAK product manager will provide guidance.

-1. If your change request is approved, you may be asked to create a local custom component to implement the required behavior locally, either to allow progress on your application while the SPEAK Team implements the change, or to contribute your implementation of the change to the BCL after approval of the implementation by the SPEAK Gatekeeper.
+1. If your change request is approved, you may be asked to create a local custom component to implement the required behavior locally, either to allow progress on your application while the SPEAK team implements the change, or to contribute your implementation of the change to the BCL after approval of the implementation by the SPEAK gatekeeper.

-## Local Custom Components Guidelines##
+## Local custom components guidelines##

 You should create a local custom component for your application in the following situations: